Are you an experienced reptile keeper looking for an intelligent, active and unique pet?

 Water monitors should also have a large area of clean water in their tank.
 This pool should be long and deep enough for your lizard to submerge its whole body.
 A pool big enough for some swimming will greatly contribute to your monitor’s mental and physical health.

 Adding décor to your lizard’s enclosure is important.
 Add sturdy branches or pipes, live plants and wooden platforms.
-This not only increases your cage’s visual appeal, but it is also a more enriching and entertaining environment.
+This not only increases your cage’s visual appeal, but is also a more enriching and entertaining environment.

 Asian water monitors are smart and agile reptiles.
 They need plenty of opportunities to climb, dig, and explore.
 Filling most of the tank with two feet of moist substrate will give them plenty of space to dig.
 A mixture of topsoil, sand, and leaf litter works well.